How to Decide Where to Travel

 Generally wise avoid places of extreme heat or cold unless there is a specific reason to do so (such as to see the Northern Lights in winter).
 It is more difficult to enjoy your holiday is you are constantly battling the weather.
-Also be aware of humidity – if you are not used to humidity, even a temperature of 32 Celsius in humid South-East Asia is going to be extremely uncomfortable and it will feel the equivalent of 40 Celsius or hotter in a dry climate.
-Try to visit such places when humidity is lower, unless you too live in a tropical climate and such humidity will not cause you any problems.
+Also, be aware of humidity – if you are not used to humidity, even temperature of 32 Celsius in humid South-East Asia is going to be extremely uncomfortable, and it will feel the equivalent of 40 Celsius or hotter in a dry climate.
+Try to visit such places when humidity is lower unless you too live in a tropical climate and such weather will not cause you any problems.

 Be aware of such things as typhoon season in Asia, monsoon season in India, and cyclone season in Australia.
-If these strike whilst on holiday, you may need to drastically change your itinerary or may even have to cancel your entire holiday.
+If these strikes while on holiday, you may need to change your itinerary drastically or may even have to cancel your entire holiday.
 I would caution against travelling during any of these seasons.
-Likewise in places such as Kenya, rainy season means that most of the wildlife parks are closed, so do your research before you travel.
-Rainy season in the tropics can mean one of the two things – it could involve only a short period (1-2 hours) of rain per day and the rest the day is hot, sunny weather.
+Likewise, in places such as Kenya, rainy season means that most of the wildlife parks are closed, so do your research before you travel.
+Rainy season in the tropics can mean one of the two things – it could involve only a short period (1-2 hours) of rain per day and the rest the day is hot sunny weather.
 This is not much of an inconvenience.
 But, rainy seasons in parts of Africa and Europe can mean plenty of rain spread throughout the whole day.
-Good to avoid such places unless you plan to be indoors the whole time.
+Useful to avoid such places unless you plan to be indoors the entire time.

 Who Am I Travelling With?

-If travelling alone then this is an easy question to answer.
+If travelling alone, then this is an easy question to answer.
 However, if anyone else is travelling with you than all of the above questions need to be answered by everyone else in your group.
-Remember even if you are travelling in a group it does mean you need to do everything together.
-For example, if a party of four is travelling in a city, there is nothing wrong with two of the group visiting an art gallery whilst the other two relax in a spa.
+Remember, even if you are travelling in a group it does mean you need to do everything together.
+For example, if a party of four is travelling in a city, there is nothing wrong with two of the group visiting an art gallery while the other two relax in a spa.
 It is a good idea to openly discuss with your fellow travellers before the trip that this idea is comfortable with everyone.
 Suddenly heading off on your own during a journey may have the rest of your party thinking that either something is troubling you, or that they have caused you problems.
-Also, who you travel with need to be considered – if you have children who are very young or you are travelling with elderly people, this will largely determine what you are able to do in a single day.
+Also, who you travel with need to be considered – if you have children who are very young or you are travelling with older people, this will largely determine what you can do in a single day.

 I attended a conference once when the speaker said that there were two types of travellers – the explorers and the relaxers.
 Explorers are those people who primarily wish to see new things to experience as much about the place as possible.
 Relaxers are those that want to do very little apart from laze around a pool, get treated at a spa and do as little with their time as possible.
 These two traveller types do not travel well together.
 Best to either find fellow explorers or fellow relaxers to travel with.